 • Install antivirus software.
 This type of software can scan your computer for any fraudsters’ tools that could steal your personal information.

 • Avoid unsolicited or phishing requests for your personal information.
 Don’t quickly hand out your personal information if someone contacts you over the phone or via email requesting your personal information.
-For example, a thief may send you an email requesting you verify your credit card information to keep your account open.
+For example, a scammer may send you an email requesting you verify your credit card information to keep your account open.
 Contact your card issuer or bank directly instead of sending information over email if you need to verify any information.

 • Steer clear of unsecured websites.
 If a website doesn’t have “https:” in the address, it’s best not to use your credit card information on the site.
 Also, check all websites for the SSL padlock.
 If the website doesn’t have it, you’ll likely want to avoid using your information on the site.